 What is the Scottish Government doing for me?
-(Last update December 2017)
+(Updated April 2022)

 No government gets uncritical support especially one elected to govern a nation of hyper-judgmental, compulsive nit-pickers.
 We’re quicker to criticise than praise.
-But the SNP has a lot of accomplishments to chose from if you don’t like the ones they espouse.
+Still, the SNP has a lot of accomplishments to choose from if you don’t like the policies they espouse.

 Continually under attack by well-armed enemies of civil rights and democracy, I thought it fair to reproduce their achievements since they took office.
 We have an administration that has powers hobbled, deliberately so to keep control elsewhere, yet it has achieved a considerable amount never imagined by the rag-bag of opposition parties.